Qiskit/qiskit-tutorials/README.md

 We've collected a core reference set of notebooks in this section outlining the features of Qiskit.
 We will be keeping them up to date with the latest Qiskit version, currently 0.6.

 ### 2. [Community notebooks](community/)<a id='community'></a>
-Teaching quantum of qiskit to many different preople is not simple.
-There aaThis is where the rest of the tutorials are.
-They are not guaranteed to work with the latest version of Qiskit, but we will do our best.
-In here there is one section where we hope you add your own [Hello, Quantum World](appendix/hello_world/)
+Teaching quantum and qiskit has so many different paths of learning.
+We love our community and we love the contributions so keep them coming.
+Because Qiskit is changing so much we cant keep this updated but there are some great notebooks in here.
+Some trying to come up with the best [Hello, Quantum World](community/hello_world/) program to teaching qiskit though [games](community/hello_world/).
+There is also all the textbook [quantum algorithms](community/algorithms/).

 ***

 ## Contributing
 If you would like to contribute to the tutorials, there are a number of ways to get involved:

 * **Issues**: Issues can be reported with GitHub [issue reporting](https://github.com/QISKit/qiskit-tutorial/issues) for this repository.
 Select `New issue`, fill in a descriptive title, and provide as much detail as is needed for the issue to be reproduced.
 * **Notebooks**: If you would like to contribute a notebook, please create a [fork](https://help.github.com/articles/fork-a-repo/) of the repository from the `master` branch and create a [pull request](https://help.github.com/articles/about-pull-requests/) for your change.
-Note that new notebooks should be placed in the relevant part of the [Appendix](appendix) section.
-We will discuss in the [Slack channel](https://qiskit.slack.com/messages/C7SN3T90V) which of these should be in the [Reference](reference) section.
+Note that new notebooks should be placed in the relevant part of the [Community](community) section.

 ## Contributors
 An alphabetical list of contributors can be found [here](CONTRIBUTORS.md).
 If you have contributed to these tutorials, please include your name there.